-We were newly married and money was tight, so you can imagine how thrilled I was to win a beautiful new sofa during the grand opening of the upscale furniture store in town!
+I was young and money was tight, so you can imagine how thrilled I was to win a beautiful new sofa during the grand opening of the upscale furniture store in town!
 I got to pick out the color and everything.
-It was sofa heaven.
-You might also imagine how I felt walking into the living room a few weeks later to find my naked toddler rubbing the contents of his dirty diaper all…over…the…sofa.
-It was a disaster.
-An upholstery catastrophe of unspeakable proportions.
+You might also imagine how I felt walking into the living room a few weeks later to find my naked toddler rubbing the contents of his dirty diaper all over the sofa.
+It was an upholstery catastrophe of unspeakable proportions.
 This sofa would never be—or smell—the same.
-I was late for Bible study, so I picked up and dressed my tiny, furniture-murdering criminal, cleaned up as much as I could, and headed out the door.
+I was late for Bible study, so I dressed my tiny, furniture-murdering criminal and headed out the door.

 1. Remember—it’s just stuff.

 Whether it’s a desecrated sofa or an entire section of white kitchen cabinetry “decorated” with Sharpie marker (another true story), always remember that disasters involving things are fixable.
 It’s just stuff—replaceable, can’t-take-it-with-you stuff.
-Your kids, on the other hand, are irreplaceable…if messy.
+Your kids, on the other hand, are irreplaceable (even if messy).

 2. Reject your perfectionist tendencies and enjoy your imperfect life.

 Many of the everyday disasters of parenting are made harder by the unrealistic expectations we bring to the job.
-Lay down your silly notions of always-clean, always well-behaved kids.
+So lay down your silly notions of always-clean, always well-behaved kids.
 Lay down your notion of a house that’s magazine-worthy around the clock.
 Stop looking at Pinterest to establish your idea of what a child’s birthday party should involve.
-Quit staging your family’s life and just…live it.
+Quit staging your family’s life and just live it.
 When things go awry, it will seem like less of a calamity and more of a humorous, almost expected detour.

 3. Allow yourself a few mistakes.